 This week, we’re talking all things Echinacea!
 This popular genus makes a wonderful addition to a landscape.
 Its long flowering season of daisy-like flowers can be enjoyed from summer to autumn.
-Upright in habit, the flowers of this herbaceous perennial are held atop sturdy and erect stems, which rise above a background of foliage.
+These flowers sit on strong, upright stems, creating a gorgeous focal point, contrasting surrounding foliage.
 Ideal for planting in beds and borders, Coneflower is well suited to cottage, prairie, and wildlife gardens.
-They offer incredible diversity, pleasing with delightful colour palettes and single or double varieties.
+Echinacea deliver on variety and range, pleasing viewers with delightful colour palettes and single or double varieties.

 What Features Will Echinacea Bring to a Garden?

 Echinacea is beloved by gardeners and pollinators alike.
 Their flowers are irresistible to butterflies and bees, who are drawn to the plant for its pollen and nectar offering.
 Their cone-shaped flower heads, which give the common name of Coneflower, are attractive to birds, who will feed on their seeds.

 Picture Perfect Prairie-Style Planting

 Prairie-style planting schemes combine ornamental grasses with late-flowering perennials, creating a naturalistic and relaxed feel, with the addition of soft movement.
 Achievable in smaller gardens in borders, or planted on a larger scale for maximum impact, no such scheme is complete without Echinacea.
 A core component to prairie gardens, Echinacea adds cheerful colour to a scheme, perfect for planting in drifts amongst other plants.

 Thanks to the Prairie planting trend, the popularity of Echinacea has increased, leading to an increase in varieties.
 With an array of forms and colours, you are spoilt for choice!